 If a speeding stop, the officer should just write you a ticket and send you on your way; unless you give her reasonable suspicion to justify asking you to get out of your vehicle.

-Police ask you to step out of the car.
-Now what?
+Police ask you to step out of the car: Now what?

-If you use the car for support when getting out, they will use it.
+If you use the car for support when getting out, they will use that.
 So don’t.
 They will ask you to walk behind your car, in front of theirs.
 Their many squad car lights will be on full brightness.